WeatherToday's Forecast

 Here is the detailed forecast:

-Tomorrow, there will likely be an area of rain around during the morning in western portions of north-central Montana and in northern Lewis and Clark County.
+Tomorrow, there will be a larger area of rain around during the morning that will be located around/to the west of a line from Helena to Havre to Great Falls.
 This area of rain will dissipate as we get closer to lunchtime.
 There will then be some scattered showers and isolated thunderstorms around during the afternoon and evening.
 We are also going to have mostly to partly cloudy skies tomorrow, with more sunshine in locations east of I-15.

 Cooler temperatures are also expected tomorrow as highs are going to be in the mid to upper 50s and low to mid 60s in most spots (low to mid 70s in northeastern Montana).
 It is also going to be a little breezy tomorrow in eastern portions of north-central Montana and along the Rocky Mountain Front as sustained wind speeds are going to be between 5 and 20 mph.

-On Saturday, there are going to be scattered showers around, generally during the afternoon and evening, as a cold front begins to approach our area.
+On Saturday, there are going to be some scattered showers around, generally during the afternoon and evening, as a cold front begins to approach our area.
 There will also be some snow in the mountains on Saturday.
-Saturday night will be wet with areas of rain and mountain snow around.
-Snow levels will also plummet down to ~4500 to 5000 feet Sunday morning, so some lower elevation locations, especially near the mountains and along the Rocky Mountain Front may see some snow fall.
-There will continue to be some areas of rain and snow around Sunday morning, generally in central Montana and along the Rocky Mountain Front, but this precipitation will taper off as the day goes on.
+There are then going to be some areas of rain and mountain snow around Saturday night and Sunday morning, especially in central Montana and in western portions of north-central Montana, as this cold front passes through our area.
+Snow levels will plummet down to ~4000-5000 feet Sunday morning, so some lower elevation locations, especially near the mountains and along the Rocky Mountain Front will see some snow fall.
+As we go through Sunday, the precipitation will gradually taper off from north to south.
 We are also going to have mostly cloudy skies on Saturday and decreasing clouds from north to south on Sunday.

 Many of the mountain ranges in central and north-central Montana will see their first accumulating snowfall of the season this weekend.
 In Glacier National Park, over 6” of snow is possible above 7000 feet and 2-6” of snow is expected between 5500 and 7000 feet.
 Due to this snow, a WINTER STORM WATCH is in effect for the Glacier area from 12am until 12pm Sunday.
 This snow may cause the Going-to-the-Sun road to briefly close this weekend.
 Cold, wet, and raw conditions are also expected in Glacier National Park this weekend, so dress appropriately if you will be recreating outdoors.

-In the mountains in central Montana, like the Little Belts and Big Belts, a coating to 6” of snow is possible.
-In the lower elevations, little to no snow accumulation is expected.
+In the mountains in central Montana, like the Little Belts and Big Belts, up to 6” of snow is possible.
+In the lower elevations, little (<1”) to no snow accumulation is expected.
 This snow may also create hazardous driving conditions over a few of the mountain passes Saturday night into Sunday morning.